automatisch/automatisch/packages/docs/pages/apps/you-need-a-budget/triggers.md

     desc: Triggers when a goal is completed.
   - name: Low account balance
     desc: Triggers when the balance of a Checking or Savings account falls below a specified amount within a given month.
+  - name: New transactions
+    desc: Triggers when a new transaction is created.
 ---

 <script setup>